Table of contents

 You could have bought a single IPv4 address for around $10-15 in 2017.
 The average price for IPv4 grew to around $15-20 in 2019.
 According to our statistics, /24, /23 and /22 blocks were the most popular and sold at the higher prices at the time.
 If sold at $20 per IP, the blocks were worth $5,120, $10,240 and $20,480, respectively.
 Not too shabby for something intangible.

-According to the historical data accumulated by Hilco Streambank’s IPv4 brokerage division, the IPv4 price has risen significantly within the last decade.
-The graph below shows the average IPv4 price in USD between 2014 and 2022.
+According to the historical data accumulated by Hilco Streambank’s IPv4 brokerage division, the IPv4 price has risen significantly within the last decade, reaching its peak of $45-60 by 2021-2022.
+The prices only falling in recent years, averaging $30-45 per IP Address.
+The graph below shows the average IPv4 price in USD between 2014 and 2025.

 From $6 to $60 in under a decade